 - Chocolate chips: Totally optional, however a little bit of chocolate makes these bars feel indulgent.
 Alternatively, feel free to use dried fruit or chopped nuts.

 I also like adding a couple scoops of collagen for a protein boost.
 You can choose to leave this out, or add ~20g of your go-to protein powder.
-Additionally, chopped walnuts are always a win for even more heart-healthy, satiating fats.

 These homemade granola bars only take 10 minutes to make, and ~20 minutes to bake.
 Here's how to make them:

-Step 1: Mash the Banana
+Step 1: Mash the banana in a large bowl until pureed.

-Next, stir in the peanut butter, maple syrup, coconut oil, and vanilla extract.
+Step 2: Add wet ingredients, including peanut butter, maple syrup, coconut oil, and vanilla extract.
 Mix the ingredients until well-combined.

-Stir in the oats, protein powder/collagen (if using), and salt.
-Next, add the chocolate chips and walnuts, if using, and stir to combine.
-Transfer the mixture to an 8x8 baking pan lined with parchment paper, and top with some additional chocolate chips.
+Step 3: Stir in dry ingredients, including oats, protein powder/collagen (if using), and salt.
+Lastly, Next, fold in the chocolate chips and walnuts (if using) and stir to combine.

 Once the bars completely cool, slice them into pieces and place in an airtight Tupperware container.
 You can store the bars in the refrigerator or at room temperature, if you prefer.
 I personally love them both ways, however they do tend to dry out more in the fridge.